 Women who are pregnant or nursing, anyone taking prescription medication, those with health conditions or anyone under 18 years of age should consult with a healthcare professional prior to using a weight-loss supplement, including Mango Pure Cleanse.

-What do users like about Mango Pure?
+What do users like about Mango Cleanse?

 Some users liked the affordability of Mango Pure Cleanse and that the supplement was easy to take.